g-leech/argmin-gravitas/metrics.md

 #### Leech on book durability

 I approximate a book's value by guessing how often I'll reread them.
 This rewards dense books, sure, but also ones with long-term value, durability, appeal to people of different ages, and also just pleasure and beauty.
-I think most books are not worth the time and a small number (< 8% in [a highly selected sample](https://docs.google.com/spreadsheets/d/1qPIKI3TO5MpKtyg9DzsK6TOo6NhjHAHZbv3iS2yxnSo/edit?usp=sharing)) are worth more than one reading.
+I think most books are not worth the time and a small number (< 8% in [a highly selected sample][MyReading] are worth more than one reading.

 * 1/5: Not worth one reading.
 * 2/5: One read maybe, if you're into the topic.